dat-ecosystem/dat/docs/whitepaper.md

 ## 3. Design of dat

 Dat was designed with the help of our advisors and pilot projects in academia.
-We prototyped two key case studies to see what it would look like to use Dat in a complex data processing pipeline.
+We prototyped two key case studies to see what it would look like to use dat in a complex data processing pipeline.
 See these case studies in Section 4.

 ### 3.1 Importing Datasets
 All data is compressed and stored in the hidden `.dat` folder on disk.
 Values can be defined as binary (i.e., protobufs via `write`) or tabular (csv, tsv, newline-delimited json formats via `import`).